Nonfiction

 Rowing Over

 A life lesson or two from amateur rowing at Cambridge.
-Unpublished, but read at the Ithaca Literary Festival, May 5, 2021.
-Watch me, with a funky, self-administered pandemic haircut, starting at 29:15
+Unpublished, but you can watch me read it, with a funky, self-administered pandemic haircut, at the Ithaca Literary Festival, May 5, 2021.

 To the Finse Station